-The Royal College of Nursing has criticised updated guidance from Public Health England on reusing personal protective equipment during severe shortages.
+The RCN has criticised updated guidance from Public Health England on reusing PPE during severe shortages.

 In temporary guidance released on Friday, PHE told clinicians they can reuse fluid repellent surgical face masks – which are recommended in general practice – if they have elastic ear hooks but not if they are tie-on, as these are more difficult to remove.